100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - What core feeling do we want people to have when they see our name?

 Answer those questions first.
 The answers are in your design brief.
-They are the instructions for what the logo needs to do.
+They outline the requirements for the logo to fulfil.

 A logo is a professional tool for your business.
 And for professional results, you need a professional to build the tool.
 It’s that straightforward.
 Trying to do it yourself or getting it cheap online is a false economy.
 You’ll end up with a weak, ineffective mark that you’ll have to replace in two years, costing you more in the long run.